nitundatta8/week11WednesdayInventoryProject/README.md

 ## Description

-_A web application that allows user to add product and get details of the product._
+_A web application that allows user to add product into inventory and get details of the products in the inventory._

 ## Setup/Installation Requirements